How to Remove Paint From Decking Boards

 Painting your wood decking board can make it more beautiful.
 As time passes, the paint may look old, and you might want to repaint your decking.
-You won’t want to add a new layer of paint on the old one; it can make your deck look rough.
+You won’t want to add a new layer of paint to the old one; it can make your deck look rough.
 It is advisable to remove the existing paint before applying a new one.
-Learn how to remove paint from decking boards.
+Learn how to remove paint from ultra decking boards.

-How to Remove Paint From Deckings
+How to Remove Paint from Deckings

 If you want to strip off paint from your wood deck, you must sand your decking.
 Sanding your decking will remove any rough patches, thereby providing a clean and smooth surface.
 When your deck surface is smooth and clean, paints, sealers, or stains will adhere to your decking board.
 Here are the steps to follow to learn how to remove paint from the decking board.